No matter how great the City of Sails is, there’s always the impulse to hop in the car and head out of Auckland on a road trip… it’s part of our DNA.

 Head back into town and you’ll find a collection of Matakana shops open all year round.
 Browse for hours through the beauty and tonic stores, home and design shops, and art galleries unique to Matakana.
 Spend the rest of the day wandering Sculptureum (pictured above), the New Zealand famous gallery and gardens with colourful creative artwork from all parts of the globe.
 The outdoor art gardens are second to none and the winery next door is an added bonus.
 A trip to Matakana is never complete without a real fruit ice cream.
 End the day with a pit stop at Charlies Gelato on the way back to town, for your fresh gelato fix—no wonder they've made our list of Auckland's best ice cream.

-All this adventuring is sure to build up your appetite, so hit up Huhu Cafe for some of the best eats in town.
+All this adventuring is sure to build up your appetite, so hit up HUHU Cafe for some of the best eats in town.
 The sleek interior overlooks the Waitomo Village, with a cosy wood fire in winter, or an open-air deck in summer.
 Choose from a set dining menu, or graze to your liking from the standard lunch menu.
 Each dish has a wine to match, as well as Huhu’s collection of boutique New Zealand beers and ciders to choose from.
 After lunch, take a relaxing stroll around any one of Waitomo’s scenic walks.
 The options are endless.
-From the Waitomo Walkway (check the page for opening) outlining the famous limestone formations, to the Waikawau Tunnel with white cliffs and the only route to access the beautiful Waikawau Beach.
+From the Waitomo Walkway outlining the famous limestone formations to the Waikawau Tunnel—hewn through the rock by men with picks and shovels back in 1911—with white cliffs and is the only route to access the beautiful Waikawau Beach.